AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

     * query-users
     * view-users

- NOTE: The default admin group "camunda-admin" has been provided in application.yaml, and this gets created durring container startup.
+ NOTE: The default admin group "camunda-admin" has been referenced in application.yaml, and this needs to be available for use.

 ### Step 2 : Environment Configuration